AdaCore/learn/content/courses/advanced-ada/parts/data_types/types_representation.rst

 ~~~~~~~~~~~~~~~~

 A full access object is an object that requires that read or write operations
-on this object be performed by reading or writing all bits of the object (i.e.
+on this object are performed by reading or writing all bits of the object (i.e.
 the *full object*) at once.
 Accordingly, a full access type is a type whose
 objects follow this requirement.
 Note that a full access type must be
 simultaneously a